-Sometimes it can be overwhelming.
-At some point, you find that you have more work than you can handle.
+Sometimes it is overwhelming, and at some point, you find that you have more work than you can handle.

 At this stage, I suggest you hire a blogger or freelance writer to ease the workload so you can have time to concentrate on other aspects of your writing.

-Being a productive blogger will from from home will help you in many aspects of your blogging career.
+Being a productive blogger working from home help you in many aspects of your blogging career.

-Fot one thing, it will enable you do more with your time.
+For one thing, it will enable you to do more with your time.
 The more you improve your productivity the more you will achieve.